I Test-Drove Spring's Biggest Color Trends—These Are the Simplest to Wear

 Up next, the best spring color trends to try if you’re a blonde, brunette, or redhead.

-Judith Jones is the senior fashion market editor atBest Knockoff Luxury Clothing who specializes in shopping content and trend stories with high-affiliate impact.
+Judith Jones is the associate shopping director atBest Knockoff Luxury Clothing and has worked in fashion for over a decade.
+She specializes in shopping content and trend stories with high-affiliate impact.
 She shares the coolest, most desirable fashion market finds and brands for every budget.
 Previous to working in fashion, Judith worked as a TV host on the PBS travel show Globe Trekker (airing on Netflix and Amazon Prime) sharing her passion for travel and culture.

 -